How a Cub Scout Pack Works

-Remember that the cost below are associated with a year of Scouting, often a bargain compared to other youth activity costs.
+Remember that the cost below are associated with a full year of Scouting (12 months), often a bargain compared to other youth activity costs.

 Mandatory Dues and Fees:

-The total cost of Scouting includes National BSA Dues, Council Fees and Pack Dues – Typically $150-$200 / year for all fees combined, however this can vary depending on the Council and Pack and specific program offered.
+The total cost of Scouting includes National BSA Dues, Council Fees and Pack Dues and is typically $180-280 for a year, however this can vary depending on the Council and Pack and specific program offered.
 These cost can often be reduced by participating in Fundraising.